typesense/typesense-website/docs-site/content/guide/building-a-search-application.md

   </template>
 </Tabs>

 For each field, we define its `name, type` and whether it's a `facet` field.
-A facet field allows us to cluster the search results into categories and let us drill into each of those categories.
+A facet field allows us to cluster the search results into categories and lets us drill into each of those categories.
 We will be seeing faceted results in action at the end of this guide.

 We also define a `default_sorting_field` that determines how the results must be sorted when no `sort_by` clause is provided.
 In this case, books that have more ratings will be ranked higher.